 Cooking brisket in the slow cooker is brilliant—flavorful sauce, meltingly tender beef, and very little effort.
 And since braised meat only gets better as it sits, we recommend making this the day before you’re going to serve it.
 Simply trim off the excess fat and blend the sauce in advance, then slice and reheat just before serving.

 1. Season the brisket generously with salt and pepper.

-2. Heat a very large sauté pan or roasting pan over medium high heat, add the oil, and sear the brisket on both sides until nicely browned.
+2. Heat a very large sauté pan or roasting pan over medium-high heat, add the oil, and sear the brisket on both sides until nicely browned.

-Pour the mixture into the slow cooker, set to slow cook high and cook for 6 hours.
+5. Add the balsamic vinegar, tomato sauce, chicken stock, and 2 teaspoons salt and bring to a simmer.
+Pour the mixture into the slow cooker, set to slow cook on high, and cook for 6 hours.

 6. Remove the brisket and trim off any excess fat.
 Remove the thyme sprigs and blend the sauce with an immersion blender.

 7. Slice the brisket and serve with sauce on top.